philjrdb/RegressionSim/README.md

   - _dFFsim_plot_ERT.m_ plots the peri-event dF/F
   - _dFFsim_plot_linTrend.m_ plots the linear trend of the resulting dF/F
   - _double_exp_decay.m_ is used to apply the double exponential decay (photobleaching) component to the raw signals

-_dFF_simulation_data.mat_ contains the simulation data displayed in Figure 3 of our article.